Digital Policy Lab

 ISD’s Digital Policy Lab brings together key policymakers to address disinformation, hate speech, extremism and terrorism online

-Funded by the German Federal Foreign Office, the Digital Policy Lab (DPL) is an intergovernmental working group focused on charting the regulatory and policy path forward to prevent and counter disinformation, hate speech, extremism and terrorism online.
+The Digital Policy Lab (DPL) is an intergovernmental working group focused on charting the regulatory and policy path forward to prevent and counter disinformation, hate speech, extremism and terrorism online.

 It comprises a core group of senior representatives of ministries and regulators from key liberal democratic countries.
 The DPL intends to foster intergovernmental exchange, provide policymakers with access to sector-leading expertise and research, and build an international community of policy practice around key regulatory challenges in the digital policy space.